 If there is anything in this report that you do not understand or if you have any questions, comments, concerns, etc. about the water system, please do not hesitate to contact us.
-Be rest assured that the village is continually striving to provide high quality and safe drinking water and we want each and every user of the system to feel confident that every time you turn on the faucet, you are getting the best, safest water we can provide.
-The village is strongly committed to investing the necessary resources, as can be seen by the water quality analysis study completed for Well #4, to ensure that our water system is kept in top notch condition to provide the high quality and safe drinking water that each individual expects and deserves.
+Be rest assured that the Village is continually striving to provide high quality and safe drinking water and we want each and every user of the system to feel confident that every time you turn on the faucet, you are getting the best, safest water we can provide.
+The Village is strongly committed to investing the necessary resources to ensure that our water system is kept in top notch condition to provide the high quality and safe drinking water that each individual expects and deserves.